NAThompson/using_googlebenchmark/README.md

 ---

-# google/benchmark gotchas

-If you have CPU frequency scaling enabled (think laptops with power saving), then the `Time` column can get inaccurate:
+Gotcha: If you have CPU frequency scaling enabled (think laptops with power saving), then the `Time` column can get inaccurate:

 ```bash
 Run on (1 X 2300 MHz CPU )